Applications

 Project

 A very important part of the MSc programme is the MSc project.
-The MSc students are provided with a list of projects in late November and they are expected to choose a topic, based on their research interests, before the end of the first term.
+The MSc students are provided with a list of potential projects and supervisors early in the academic year, and after they express their topic preferences, a project supervisor is assigned before the end of the first term.
 The MSc students are expected to start preliminary work on their projects early in the second term.
 The bulk of the work on the project is done during the summer.
 The MSc project is expected to be quite substantial.
 In the past, several of the MSc projects have led to publications in scientific journals.

 Recommended reading and further information